 People with social phobia can appear rude but they’re actually vulnerable

-Alternatively, they may make desperate efforts to be liked, by praising the other person, deferring to their wishes, and giving them their time, money, attention or sexual favours.
-This often goes against them, because other people find this behaviour sad or creepy or embarrassing.
+Alternatively, the fearful person may make desperate efforts to be liked, by praising the other person, submitting to their wishes, and giving them their time, money, attention or sexual favours.
+This can backfire, because other people may find this behaviour sad or creepy or embarrassing.
 Alternatively they may “milk” the people-pleaser for all they’re worth.

 I’ve discussed HERE about how phobias generally develop.